-Consider people who suffer from overweight: How many times their family and friends suggested that they change the eating habits?
+Consider people who suffer from overweight: How many times their family and friends suggested that they change their eating habits?
 How many doctors have told them that what they doing is bad for them?
 How often do you hear people talking about the phenomenon of radio or TV shows?
 I am guessing a lot.

 But still, these people in many cases do not change their eating habits.
 What is wrong with these people !?
 Nothing.

-There is nothing wrong with them, in fact, they display what some refer to as "normal human behavior".
+There is nothing wrong with them, in fact, they display what some refer to as “normal human behavior”.
 No matter how many times you repeat the message and talk to them about it, they will not do anything until THEY decide that they want to change it (and have the discipline to keep up to their decision).
 When will this happen?
-When they will find the intrinsic motivation for doing that, when something from within will tell them that it is time for change.
+When they will find the intrinsic motivation for doing that when something from within will tell them that it is time for a change.

 Point 3: We cannot change other people.

-When you argue with someone: Even if you are universally right, even if you were able to find more holes than in a Swiss cheese in his arguments in his statements, even if you crumbled his argument one after the other, even then, 9 out of 10 times you did not really win the argument, and even more likely is that you did not achieve the goal you had argument in the first place, unless of course if your goal was to get the other person to dislike you and to break some trust between you two.
+When you argue with someone: Even if you are universally right, even if you were able to find more holes than in a Swiss cheese in his arguments in his statements, even if you crumbled his argument one after the other, even then, 9 out of 10 times you did not really win the argument, and even more likely is that you did not achieve the goal you had an argument in the first place, unless of course if your goal was to get the other person to dislike you and to break some trust between you two.

 What did you expect?
-After that you have spent the last few minutes proving to that person that he has no idea, that he may even be even stupid, uneducated and you are definitely smarter than he is, do you think the person is in a mental state to collaborate with you or follow your idea?
+After that, you have spent the last few minutes proving to that person that he has no idea, that he may even be even stupid, uneducated and you are definitely smarter than he is, do you think the person is in a mental state to collaborate with you or follow your idea?

 Try to remember the arguments that ended up with the other person being right and you were wrong, how did it feel?
 Did you feel in a collaborative mood?